opnsense/docs/source/manual/reverse_proxy.rst

 **Reverse Proxy and Webserver**

-A reverse proxy is software which takes a request or a connection from a client and sends is to an upstream server.
+A reverse proxy is software which takes a request or a connection from a client and sends it to an upstream server.
 It may change some data if needed (for exmaple inject HTTP header or perform access control).
 A reverse proxy can be generic for any protocol, but is commonly used for HTTP(S).